MCZbase/DataShot_DesktopApp/README.md

     insert into Users (username,fullname,role,hash,description) values
       ('useremail','full name','Administrator',sha1('password'),'the users role in the project');

+Once you have inserted the first administrator user, you should enter any additional users through the user interface in the application (Configuration/Users on the main menu).

 (3) Create a not_vcs directory in the project root, copy the file src/main/java/hibernate.cfg.xml into that directory and edit it to supply connection parameters for your production database, then build with: